aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/aspose-cells-gridweb/working-with-cells-gridweb/_index.md

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "examples-cells-AccessingModifyingCellAllTypeValue-AccessingModifyingCellAllTypeValue.jsp" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "examples-cells-AccessingModifyingCellAllTypeValue-AccessingModifyingCellAllTypeValue.jsp" >}}
 ## **Adding Formulas to the Cells**
 The most valuable feature offered by Aspose.Cells.GridWeb is support for formulas or functions.
 Aspose.Cells.GridWeb has its own Formula Engine that calculates the formulas in worksheets.
 Aspose.Cells.GridWeb supports both in-built and user-defined functions or formulas.
 This topic discusses adding formulas to cells using Aspose.Cells.GridWeb API in detail.
 ### **How to Add & Calculate a Formula?**